 These basic financial statements and notes thereto should be read in conjunction with certain public documents concerning the Corporation.
-The COFINA Plan of Adjustment, the Findings and Conclusions, and the Confirmation Order are available without charge at https://cases.ra.kroll.com/puertorico/Home-DocketInfo.
+COFINA's Third Amended Title III Plan of Adjustment (the "Plan of Adjustment"), the Title III court's (the "Title III Court") findings of fact and conclusions of law (the "Findings and Conclusions") regarding COFINA's debt restructuring under the Puerto Rico Oversight, Management and Economic Stability Act ("PROMESA"), and the Title III Court order confirming the Plan of Adjustment (the "Confirmation Order") are available without charge at https://cases.ra.kroll.com/puertorico/Home-DocketInfo.
 To the extent there is any discrepancy between the description contained herein and the terms set forth in each of these documents (collectively, the "Operative Documents"), the terms set forth in the Operative Documents control.